Experimental demonstration of Gaussian boson sampling with displacement: Introduction

 The displacement can be achieved by interfering the nonclassical squeezed light with laser light, i.e. a coherent state.
 Ref.~\cite{afek2010high} experimentally demonstrated that the interference between these two states can be used for quantum-enhanced interferometry.
 Other experiments observed nonclassical features of displaced quantum states such as oscillations in the photon-number distribution~\cite{schleich1987oscillations,lvovsky2002synthesis} and micro-macro entanglement~\cite{lvovsky2013observation}.
-In the context of GBS, the addition of laser light provides an easy way to increase the photon detection rate and thus reduce statistical errors when sampling the output photon number distribution.
+In the context of GBS, the addition of laser light provides an easy way to increase the photon detection rate and thus reduce statistical errors when sampling the output photon-number distribution.
 However, it also raises questions regarding the complexity of the GBS problem.
-If the laser is much brighter than the squeezed light, then one might be able to find a classical approximation for the output photon distribution which can be efficiently sampled using classical algorithms~\cite{Seshadreesan2015boson,rahimi2016sufficient,qi2020regimes}.
+If the laser is much brighter than the squeezed light, then one might be able to find a classical approximation for the output photon distribution that can be efficiently sampled using classical algorithms~\cite{Seshadreesan2015boson,rahimi2016sufficient,qi2020regimes}.
 Thus, the GBS machine would no longer provide a quantum computational advantage.
 It is not well understood where this transition in complexity occurs in practice.

-In this work, we build a GBS machine which samples from a 15-dimensional displaced Gaussian state.
-Our experiment employs a single source of squeezed vacuum and thus it can readily be simulated on a classical computer.
+In this work, we build a GBS machine that samples from a 15-dimensional displaced Gaussian state.
+Our experiment employs a single source of squeezed vacuum and thus it can be readily simulated on a classical computer.
 Rather than aiming to achieve a quantum computational advantage, we explore two new capabilities enabled by the displacement.
 Firstly, we show that it can be used to determine the multimode Gaussian state at the output of the circuit, i.e. perform a high-dimensional quantum state reconstruction.
 Secondly, we study the complexity of simulating GBS machines in the presence of displacements.
-We introduce approximate semi-classical models which reduce the computational cost of simulations.
-Similar to a quantum-to-classical transition, we find that the validity of these models improves as we increase the displacement strength.
+We introduce approximate semiclassical models that reduce the computational cost of simulations.
+Similar to a quantum-to-classical transition, we find that the validity of these models generally improves as we increase the displacement strength.